 This definitely falls into the family column and might wow some of the younger little dancers.
 Let’s Dance has some fun moments that may charm you, but the acting is quite corny and the dubbing doesn’t help.
 We’re not made of stone though, the image of people dancing in the street will always make you crack a smile.

 Battle is one you may not have heard of.
 It’s a Norwegian drama, though spoken in English.
 The film follows a lot of the tropes of dance movies: girl meets boy who’s great at dance, they bond over dance, she doubts herself, a montage ensues.
 Battle does this with a lot of class and some heart though.
 It might not blow you away but has some really moving moments and a beautiful soundtrack.

 This is a fun ride all about how dancing is for everyone, and it’s about passion, not smarts.
 A high school senior vows to get into her dream school by forming a dance team with a group of fellow quirky outcasts.
 There’s some fun dance clothing to check out in here too.
 It’s a real feel-good movie and has some sequences that will make you smile from ear to ear.

-So, there you have it, some of the top dance movies to keep you company and get your body moving!
+So, there you have it, some of the top dance movies on Netflix to keep you company and get your body moving!
 If we were a little down on some of them, don’t despair.
 Watch the trailers and see if they get you hooked.
 Movies, like different dances, inspire people in all kinds of ways.
 If you’re stuck inside, put on your dance shoes and move with the beat of a fun movie!

 If you want something else to do when you’re stuck indoors by pouring rain or pandemics, see about starting your own dance profile.